nhsx/dna-risk-predict/README.md

 ```

 ### Re-fit model with all data
+Following parameterisation and validation the `refitAllData()` function can be used to refit a new model on the whole data set.

 ```python
 model = refitAllData(model, params, data)
 ```

 ### Generate Predictions
+The trained model is now ready to be used.
+Predictions should be made with the `predict()` wrapper function - this ensures the tuned decision threshold is correct applied when assigning classes.
+The output of `predict()` includes the decision class (i.e.`Attend` and `DNA`) and the underlying probabilities of theses classes.
+The output results of this example can be found [here](./README_files/example-data-predictions.csv)

 ```python
 df[['Attend', 'DNA', 'class']] = predict(model, df)